olga-demidko/documentation/docs/guide/vulnerabilities/61-secret-tokens-leak.md

     </tr>
 </table>

-Secret Tokens Leak allows the attacker to perform the following:
+This vulnerability allows the attacker to perform the following:
 * Get administrative access to a system and manipulate data or manage the account
 * Create a new privileged user and use it in the future
 * Gain personal information of the system members